yous/dotfiles/README.md

 ./install.sh ntfs
 ```

 You can see more information in [How to Write to NTFS External Disk Drives from OS X 10.9.2 Mavericks](http://coolestguidesontheplanet.com/how-to-write-to-a-ntfs-drive-from-os-x-mavericks/).
+The original `/sbin/mount_ntfs` links to `/System/Library/Filesystems/ntfs.fs/Contents/Resources/mount_ntfs`.